- Course Catalog Editing Instructions

 In the Content section of the page, you have two ways to actually add files.

-- You can drag files from your desktop to the box and simply drop them into the files area.
+- You can drag files from your desktop or from a Finder window (Mac) or WIndows Explorer window (PC) to the box and simply drop them into the files area.

 Click the ADD button.
 This will bring up the File Picker.